datajoint/element-calcium-imaging/README.md

 any particular design of experiment session, thus assembling a fully functional calcium imaging workflow.

-For background and development progess, see [here](./Background.md).
+See [Background](Background.md) for the background information and development timeline.

 ## Element architecture